 Prostate cancer progresses at different rates for different men.
 Therefore the best time to start hormone therapy is not the same for everyone.
 To help men decide if and when hormone therapy is right for them, the Informed Medical Decisions Foundation has developed a Shared Decision-Making® program called Hormone Therapy: When the PSA Rises after Prostate Cancer Treatment.

 Most prostate cancers that are discovered after a PSA test are early-stage cancers.
 But not all early-stage cancers are the same.
 To understand how much treatment may help, it's important for men to understand whether their cancer is high or low risk.
 Then they can balance the benefit of treatment against the possible side effects.
-To help men make a good treatment decision, the Foundation has developed a Shared Decision-Making® program called Treatment Choices for Prostate Cancer.
+To help men make a good treatment decision, the Foundation has developed a Shared Decision-Making® program called Treatment Choices for Localized Prostate Cancer.